sfederella/social-media-aggregator/README.md

 ### Step 3

-Start the client with ``yarn start"`` and after loading it will start running in the browser automatically.
+Start the client with ``yarn start`` and after loading it will start running in the browser automatically.

 ## Documentation